robert-zaremba/robert-zaremba.github.io/_sources/2013/01/25/tornado___the_best_web_framework.txt

 Those problems simply don't exist in Tornado.
 The good thing about WSGI is that it is a standard, allowing WSGI applications to be handled in a uniform manner.

-`WebSockets <http://dev.w3.org/html5/websockets/>`_  (great `guide <http://buildnewgames.com/websockets/>`_) protocol is going to replace AJAX communication.
+`WebSockets <http://dev.w3.org/html5/websockets/>`_  (great `guide <http://buildnewgames.com/websockets/>`_) protocol is going to replace AJAX-based realtime communication.
 Thanks to WebSockets we get seamless bidirectional communication with a server - so we can easily synchronize objects on user side, implement push notifications and so on.
 WebSockets doesn't have a synchronous request-response pattern.
 It is designed upon existing HTTP infrastructure but only resembles HTTP at the beginning - the handshake is HTTP, after that the protocol is non-blocking message-passing preserving the same connection.
 In other words, it upgrades from HTTP to TCP or UDP.
 WebSockets is only concerned with connections to a browser.
 So don't assume it is the ideal communication layer for everything. |br|
 Many concerns have been discussed about this design.
 The main adventage is to use the same infrastructure as www does (server, 80/443 port).
 The design of WebSockets is not a subject of this post.